ns11/roadbuster/README.md

 Usage
 ==========

-1) To reset you database and re-populate it with CMS Pages and Moderation Workflows run:
+1) To reset you database and re-populate it with CMS Pages and Moderation Workflows run the management command:

 ```
-    ./reload_db.sh
+    python manage.py reload_database
 ```